Onmyōji: Overview of rituals in onmyōdō

 As onmyōdō itself has diversified over time, its rituals have also not been uniform.
 Since the rituals of onmyōdō, including its influence with other religions, are still in the process of research, it is difficult to describe them in detail.
 When onmyōdō was first introduced to Japan, it is thought that it was strongly influenced by the so-called jugondō.
 In the "Onmyōryōshiki (陰陽寮式)" of the book "Engishiki," there is a record of the festivals held by onmyōji in the court.
 According to it, there are the nuo folk religion (setsubun), bonfire, kitchen God festival, death anniversary festival of the previous Emperor, new year's festival, and so on.
 Among them, in the nuo folk religion, it says that an onmyōji goes (to a stage) and reads the ritual text, the first half of which is a Classical Chinese text read aloud, and the second half is a declaration like liturgical incantations.
 In addition, the medieval book "Bunkanshō" gives an overview of several rituals.
 The rituals of onmyōdō consisted of large, medium, and small rituals, and it seems that they were used in different ways depending on the situation.

 Among the representative rituals of onmyōdō are the Festival of the Great Emperor of the Sacred Mountain of the East, which is held to honor Dongyue Dadi, the ruler of human life, and the Festival of the Deva and Naraka, which was held every time an Emperor ascended to the throne.
 The "Bunkanshō" also mentions that there were various other onmyōdō rituals.
 The texts of some of these rituals are still extant.

+Along with such practiced rituals, for so many centuries, onmyōdō also encompassed a vast number of other occult practices that have been historicized.
+Such includes divination and astrology to geomancy and exorcism-broadening its scope and influence within Japanese culture.
+Onmyōji, those practicing onmyōdō, often dealt with the notion of defending the court from evil spirits as well as from natural disasters.
+This role served to mix both spiritual and practical purposes.
+With time, practices have advanced and become more interlinked with Buddhism and Shinto traditions, and it gradually evolved to be the syncretic system adapting to the spiritual needs of various periods.
+This influence can even be seen in festivals and rituals of modern-day Japan itself as a testament to the great cultural importance of onmyōdō.